-- Describe the overall program goals - Learn about the importance of Resilience for supervisors and the workplace - Gain a common understanding of "resiliency" - Define Traumatic Stress and Resilience and gain an understanding of its significance in disaster work
+- Describe the overall program goals - Learn about participants' experience in disaster work - Gain a common understanding of "resiliency" - Define Post Traumatic Stress Disorder (PTSD) and gain an understanding of its significance in disaster work

 Preface

 Disaster work can be exhausting, frustrating, and stressful.
 Some of the stressors include exposure to large scale destruction of homes, communities, and businesses.
 Often disasters cause injury and loss of life as well as displacement of people from their jobs and homes.
 When terrible things happen it is normal for people to react.
 However, preparing to recognize and confront disaster related stress can help workers avoid injury, illness, and help build strength and character.